- 1 Medicinal properties of evening primrose oil

 It has been proved that the use of evening primrose oil is very suitable to treat a series of illnesses related with the women’s health:

-(Take capsules of evening primrose oil before menstruation according to the leaflet indications.
-(The usual dose is about 250 mg of GAL every day, what would represent about three capsules of 1000 mg of primrose oil a day distributed in 3 doses.)
-(Avoid non reliable brands due to the adulteration that these oils are frequently subjected to)
+- The usual dose is about 250 mg of GAL every day, what would represent about three capsules of 1000 mg of primrose oil a day distributed in 3 doses.

 - Endometriosis: (Take evening primrose oil capsules before menstruation according to the patient’s leaflet) (Avoid unreliable brands, due to adulteration of the oils they usually suffer)